romanyn36/RAG-Ai-Agent/README.md

    - Modify `PROMPT_TEMPLATE` to change how responses are generated
    - Add or remove tools from the agent

+# ## :construction: What’s Next?
+RAG AI-Agent is actively under development, and I’m working on exciting new features to make it even more powerful:

+Login & Authentication: Secure user access with robust authentication.
+User Registration: Onboard new users seamlessly with a registration system.
+Personalized Chat History: Store and manage conversation history for each user.
+Expanded File Support: Add compatibility for more file types to enhance document processing capabilities.
 ## :memo: License

 This project is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.